 Several years ago, when the phenomenon of cloud computing was still in its infancy, smaller companies quickly adopted the cloud into their business models.
 Since then, larger enterprises and Fortune 500 companies have begun to adapt the cloud to their needs.

-“Cloud migration will gain maximum acceleration for large enterprises that have, until now, been reluctant to accept the changing technology,” claims Pratik Dholakiya, co-founder of digital marketing agency E2M, in his blog article, “Five Key Trends To Look Forward To In 2017: Containers, AI, And More” on CloudComputing-News.com.
+“Cloud migration will gain maximum acceleration for large enterprises that have, until now, been reluctant to accept the changing technology,” claims Pratik Dholakiya, founder of The 20 Media, a content marketing agency specializing in content & data-driven SEO and PRmention, a digital PR agency, in his blog article, “Five Key Trends To Look Forward To In 2017: Containers, AI, And More” on CloudComputing-News.com.
 “While nearly 77 percent of companies relied on traditional IT infrastructure in 2015, this number is likely to drop down to 43 percent in 2018 as large businesses will migrate to cloud-based infrastructure.”

 Larger enterprises are embarking on this massive migration because the services offered by cloud solution providers now match their own internal capabilities.
 Cloud services also take care of the security of sensitive data, reducing network security costs for large corporations.